plinder-org/plinder/scripts/slurm/README.md

 `PLINDER_SUCOS_EXPORT_DIR` and `PLINDER_SUCOS_EXPORT_OUTPUT` to override the
 temporary shard directory or final release location.

+Targeted collation repairs deliberately leave `index/collation.json` in `requires_downstream_repair` state and remove the stale nonredundant index.
+After repairing fingerprints and affected score shards, rerun the clustering and final-index sequence below.
+Finalization now rejects cluster artifacts that do not exactly cover the current eligible ligand universe and marks the repair complete only after recreating `annotation_table_nonredundant.parquet`.

-Build ligand-level components and communities only after score finalization.
+Build ligand-level reciprocal-minimum components and greedy centroid communities only after score finalization.
 The planning job reports exact array counts for the default metrics and the 30, 50, 70, 90, and 100 thresholds: